 Given such a recommendation, it’s kind of surprising we were so late to the Instagram party; especially because we love anything that allows people to commune and share.
-Photo’s + sharing + community = happy place.
+To us, photos + sharing + community = happy place.

-Then one day I caved because..well…the iPhone 5.
-Also my regular camera is big and heavy and I usually have to carry 10 thousand other things, like small children and lattes.
-Anyway, I became a camera phone/Instagram convert; it’s ridiculously convenient, you always have it with you, and it has the capacity to take great photographs!
+Then one day I caved because, well, the iPhone 5.
+Also my regular camera is big and heavy and I usually have to carry ten thousand other things, like small children and lattes.
+Anyway, I became a camera phone/Instagram convert: It’s ridiculously convenient, you always have it with you, and it has the capacity to take great photographs!
 Who knew?
-Teenage girls taking kissy-face selfies…that’s who.
+Teenage girls taking kissy-face selfies… that’s who.

 Click the badge below to follow @whatsyourgrief on Instagram